-The Walgreens Renewal team aimed to improve and reimagine the prescription fulfillment system used by pharmacists and technicians.
-Initially, the plan was to introduce a four-app ecosystem, but user testing revealed inefficiencies that led to a redesign into a single, integrated platform.
+The Walgreens Renewal team aimed to improve and reimagine the prescription fulfillment system used by pharmacists and techniciansm — replacing legacy 1980s software.
+Initially, the plan was to introduce a four-app ecosystem, but user testing revealed major inefficiencies.
+This insight drove a strategic redesign into a single, integrated platform with a modern, scalable system.

 Design and Product were tasked to start to think of what the renewal home screen will look like and how it will help improve main ways of working.